Tech Pro Guide: Do All USB-C Cables Transfer Data?

 Price: Price is a big deciding factor to consider as well.
 Always remember that more advanced cables (like Thunderbolt) often come with higher prices.

-Quality and Brand: Premium-quality, reputable brand cables often feature better construction and materials offering more stability, durability, and efficiency.
+Quality and Brand: Premium-quality USB-C data cables from reputable brands often feature better construction and materials offering more stability, durability, and efficiency.
 Unbranded or cheap cables can sometimes result in slow data transfer and even damage to your devices due to inconsistent power delivery.

 Anker 765 USB-C to USB-C Cable (140W Nylon)

 The Anker 765 USB-C to USB-C Cable (140W Nylon) delivers top-notch technology to over 80 million users worldwide.
 Designed for unwavering high-speed charging up to 140W, we've ensured its adaptability across a range of USB-C devices, from earbuds to laptops.
+The cable supports data transfer speeds of up to 480 Mbps, facilitating quick file sharing.
 Beyond its impressive performance, we've also built it to last, with a resilient 35,000-bend lifespan, ready for everyday wear and tear.
 Trust in Anker for consistent quality and performance.

 Anker 643 USB-C to USB-C Cable (Flow, Silicone)

 The Anker 643 USB-C to USB-C Cable (Flow, Silicone) feels soft yet manifests robust strength, thanks to its silicone design, enduring up to 25,000 bends.
 This tangle-free, flexible cable supports fast charging with a 100W potential, ready to power many USB-C devices anytime, anywhere.
+What’s more, it offers data transfer speeds up to 480 Mbps, facilitating quick sharing of photos, videos, and music.
 Choose Anker for a blend of comfort and reliability.

 Conclusion